BadApple9/speedtest-x/README.md

 [Join Telegram group](https://t.me/xiaozhu5)

-**❗ Warning**：Based on the principle of web speedtest, this program will generate garbage files for tester to download them to calculate the downstream network bandwidth from server to local.
-There may be abuses by malicious tester in a certain extent, after shared your speedtest website in public, please pay attention to the condition of your server traffic to avoid an traffic overload.
+<sup>**❗ Warning**：Based on the principle of web speedtest, this program will generate garbage files for tester to download them to calculate the downstream network bandwidth from server to local.
+There may be abuses by malicious tester in a certain extent, after shared your speedtest website in public, please pay attention to the condition of your server traffic to avoid an traffic overload.</sup>

 ## Features and extensions
  - Self-hosted lightweight speedtest page